 We also encourage you to read this Parent Alcohol Handbook, which offers many insights on how to talk to your student about alcohol use and abuse.

 For more information, visit the EverFi site, which includes:

 We take the issue of sexual violence and sexual harassment seriously and strive to provide a safe environment where your student can live and work free from exploitation and discrimination based on gender.

 We are confident that these resources will help ensure your child’s success at Fairfield and in the future.
-If you have any questions, please feel free to contact Karen Donoghue, Dean of Students, at 203-254-4211.
+If you have any questions, please feel free to contact Will Johnson, Dean of Students, at 203-254-4211.